Find out about how you can apply to meet the investor test to prepare for future transactions.

 The time taken to assess your application for a standalone investor test will vary depending on the number of overseas persons that have applied, and the information disclosed.

-The fee for a standalone investor test application is $25,500.
 An investor’s subsequent consent application can be discounted to reflect the investor test fee paid upfront if nothing has changed since their standalone investor application was assessed.

 See the Apply section for information and resources to help you apply for a standalone investor test online.
 We recommend you seek expert legal advice before doing so.